chrisdeutsch/phd_colloquium/script.md

     H->tautau (to efficiently select events and reject backgrounds)
 - We break down the bbtautau final state into two channels
-  - lephad: 2 b-jets (can be identified by displaced decays of b hadrons), one electron or muon, and a hadronic tau decay
+  - lephad: 2 b-jets (can be identified by displaced decays of b hadrons), one electron or muon (from a leptonic tau decay), and a hadronic tau decay
   - hadhad: Instead of the electron muon -> another hadronic tau decay.
 I largely focused on this final state.
   - This covers the largest share of di-tau system decays.